 Each table in JSON Grid includes a filter that lets you manipulate the display of object and arrays.
 For example, in the screenshot above, a filter has been applied to an array so that only those tracks written by Brian May are displayed.
 It's easy to toggle between filtered and unfiltered cells by clicking the filter icon.
 When you save the file, your filters are stored in metadata for later viewing purposes.
 They don’t affect the content of the document.

-A formula enables you to generate output (nodesets as well as calculations) and to display the output in JSON Grid View.
+A formula enables you to generate output (nodesets as well as calculations) and to display the output.
 Below is an example using an XQuery formula to calculate the price of items.
-Clicking the save icon for the formula gives you the option to store the output of the formula in the JSON document.
-In this way, formulas in XMLSpy JSON Grid open an entirely new possibility: the ability to have dynamically computed content in JSON documents.
+Clicking the save icon for the formula gives you the option to store the output of the formula in the document.
+In this way, formulas in XMLSpy JSON View open an entirely new possibility: the ability to have dynamically computed content in JSON documents.

-It's also easy to view JSON documents in the XMLSpy JSON editor using text-based JSON viewer.
-You might find it useful to switch between JSON Text View and JSON Grid View.
+It's also easy to view documents using the text-based JSON viewer in XMLSpy.
+You might find it useful to switch between Text View and Grid View.
 Both JSON viewer options help you understand the structure and content of the JSON file with line numbering, syntax coloring, source folding, and more.

-The text-based JSON viewer provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
-You can also take advantage of intelligent JSON editing tools.
+Text view provides syntax coloring, line numbering, source folding, bookmarking, and more, making it easy to navigate and understand your JSON code, and find and edit strings.
+You can also take advantage of intelligent editing tools.

-Unlike basic online tools, the XMLSpy JSON viewer provides myriad advanced features for working with JSON, letting you go way beyond simply viewing JSON file contents.
+Unlike basic online tools, the XMLSpy JSON viewer provides myriad advanced features that go beyond simply viewing JSON file contents.

 You can generate JSON files, convert between JSON and XML, edit JSON and JSON Schema, and even develop XSLT and XQuery for use with JSON.
 That's what makes XMLSpy the best JSON viewer available.